cs50/mobile50/README.md

 * See XML files at https://github.com/cs50/tv50/tree/master/var/cs50.tv/2016/fall.
 * See http://cs50.tv/2016/fall/ for a hierarchical HTML rendering of that XML data.

-_Note: additional videos (called "Shorts") soon to be added to that XML but format will be equivalent._
+_Note: additional videos (called "Shorts") soon to be added to that XML but format will be equivalent.
+Though we'll likely transition to our own XML or JSON or YAML format rather than cling to that XBEL format.
+Ideal if XML parsing is confined to a method that we can swap out for something else later.
+Odds are final format would still be hierarchical (equivalent to a tree) but where nodes can have multiple attributes, not just hrefs._

 # Sketch of UI